Xilinx/PYNQ/docs/source/6_overlays.rst

 A tracebuffer is available and can be used to capture trace data on the Pmod, and Arduino interfaces for debug.
 The tracebuffer is connected directly to DDR.
 This allows trace data on the interfaces to be streamed back to DDR memory for analysis in Python.

+Using Python libraries `Wavedrom <http://wavedrom.com>`_ and `Sigrok <https://sigrok.org>`_, the protocol of the captured data can be specified, and the trace data can be displayed as decoded waveforms inside a Jupyter notebook.
+See the tracebuffer_i2c.ipynb and the tracebuffer_spi.ipynb in the examples directory for examples on how to use the tracebuffer.